cg-tuwien/Math2Model/parametric-renderer-core/README.md

 The high level structure is that `renderer-core` implements the actual rendering logic, and is then used by `desktop` and `wasm` for the desktop and wasm backends.

+## Documentation of each part

 Each crate has its own bit of documentation.
+Notably

+- [copy-includes](./copy-includes) is responsible for copy-pasting code in our shader code
+- [desktop](./desktop) has the bindings for running the renderer in a desktop environment (as opposed to running the renderer in a web environment)
+- [renderer-core](./renderer-core) is the core implementation of the renderer.
+- [wasm](./wasm) has the bindings for running the renderer in a web environment